 What skills do you need to be a football scout?

-Scouting blends observation, analysis, and communication, but it also demands a holistic approach and mastery of Big Data.
-Having this profile means interpreting the dynamics of the game through a lens that combines intuition, data, and advanced technology, allowing you to anticipate trends and make accurate decisions based on reliable information.
+Scouting combines observation, analysis, and communication, but it also requires a holistic approach and strong command of Big Data.
+This profile involves interpreting game dynamics through a perspective that integrates intuition, data, and advanced technology, allowing you to anticipate trends and make accurate decisions based on reliable information.

-For instance, an expert who uses Big Data doesn’t just judge a striker by the number of goals scored, but also examines movement patterns, defensive contributions, and impact during fast transitions.
-These tools make talent identification more complete and objective.
+For example, an expert who uses Big Data doesn’t just assess a striker’s performance based on goals scored, but also analyses movement patterns, defensive contributions, involvement in counter-pressing situations, and impact during quick transitions.
+These tools enable a more complete and structured approach to talent identification.

 Here are the key skills you need to develop: